Unrivaled (basketball): Teams

-On October 24, 2024 the inaugural six team names were announced.
+On October 24, 2024, the inaugural six team names were announced.
 Teams do not have geographic connections, although the branding was created with a consideration for potential future sale and relocation of the teams.
 The rosters for each team are decided by a selection committee that sorts players based on their position and skill level.
-Each team will have a head coach, an assistant coach, and a team manager.
+Each team has a head coach, an assistant coach, and a team manager.
+Ahead of the 2026 season, the league added a dedicated athletic trainer and a player development coach to each team.

-For the 2026 season, the inaugural six clubs are returning with the addition of two new clubs, Breeze BC and Hive BC, and a formal player development pool.
+For the 2026 season, the inaugural six clubs returned with the addition of two new clubs, Breeze BC and Hive BC, and a formal player development pool.
+Adding two teams opened up 12 new roster spots.